apache/pekko/docs/src/main/paradox/typed/interaction-patterns.md

 # Interaction Patterns

-You are viewing the documentation for the new actor APIs, to view the Akka Classic documentation, see @ref:[Classic Actors](../actors.md).
+You are viewing the documentation for the new actor APIs, to view the Pekko Classic documentation, see @ref:[Classic Actors](../actors.md).

 ## Dependency

-To use Akka Actor Typed, you must add the following dependency in your project:
+To use Pekko Actor Typed, you must add the following dependency in your project:

 @@dependency[sbt,Maven,Gradle] {
-  bomGroup=org.apache.pekko bomArtifact=akka-bom_$scala.binary.version$ bomVersionSymbols=PekkoVersion
+  bomGroup=org.apache.pekko bomArtifact=pekko-bom_$scala.binary.version$ bomVersionSymbols=PekkoVersion
   symbol1=PekkoVersion
   value1="$pekko.version$"
   group=org.apache.pekko